bloominstituteoftechnology/node-db2-guided-solution/README-lesson-plan.md

 **Take a break if it's a good time**

+## Project Preparation

+Demo how to install Eslint in the project running `npx eslint --init` and advising learners to install the Eslint extension for VSCode.

 ## Knex Setup

 1. We need the `knex` and `sqlite3` libraries.
 Knex uses different database drivers, depending on the target DBMS.
 For SQLite it uses the `sqlite3` npm module.
 Note that both libraries have already been added into this particular repo.

-2. Open the `./fruits/fruits-router.js` file.
+2. Open the `./fruits/fruits-model.js` file.
 Show where knex is configured, but mention that this not best practice.
 Delete the knex related code as the top of the file.

-3. In order easily generate a configure `knex`, we can use the command: `knex init`.
-The students should have already globally installed `knex` in the preclass videos, but if not they may do so now or use `npx knex init`.
+3. In order easily generate a configuration `knexfile.js` file, we can use the command: `npx knex init`.

 4. Open `./knexfile.js`.
 We have auto generated config objects for three different environments.
 We may delete all except for the development object.